 Many divorcing couples think the only answer is to litigate a settlement.
 At the very end, this will end up hurting you and your partner as well.

 Divorce is a very unique situation, and it is understandable that the first reaction is to litigate.
 But think harder.
-You will end up, like or not, negotiating with your partner.
-You can do it painfully and expensively or you can do it through a good mediator with experience in couples dynamics, power imbalance and knowledge of the law.
+You will end up, like it or not, negotiating with your partner.
+You can do it painfully and expensively or you can do it through a good mediator with experience in couple dynamics, power imbalance and knowledge of the law.

 I will help both of you to negotiate any issues you consider important.
-I will help you to understand what issues are important for you, base on your needs and expectations.
-Not everybody can express clearly their needs.
+I will help you to understand what issues are important for you, based on your needs and expectations.
+Not everybody can express their needs clearly.
 So we will guide you through the process to understand and elaborate the following issues: